damianboh/sg_attractions_outings_django/README.md

 The <a href='https://tih-dev.stb.gov.sg/api-products-documentation'>Singapore Tourism Info Hub API</a> is used to populate attractions data in the internal SQL database.

 **Celery**, Celery Beat, and Django signals can be used for sending and scheduling email reminders, updates and invites to users.
-(Celery can be turned on by setting USE_CELERY to True in settings.py, currently deployment is with Celery turned off.)
+(Celery can be turned on by setting USE_CELERY to True in settings.py, current deployment is with Celery turned off.)

 **REST API** is implemented with Django REST Framework for users to query for attractions, outings and outing invites.